Wagner Houseboat: Wagner's Ownership

 In the late 1950s, during a summer internship, Dick Wagner "fell in love with Seattle".
 At the time, he was an architecture student in New York City where his love for building design flourished.
 He would walk the streets of New York and admire the historic design of the local architecture.
 Dick preferred to learn through hands-on experience rather than from a textbook and classroom setting.
 Upon graduating from both Yale and Columbia, Dick returned to Seattle with a passion to turn Seattle into a national treasure and destination location for tourists.
 Dick's impression on the waterfront communities of Seattle will be felt forever.
 He had a passion for teaching others to sail regardless of economic or cultural ability, which led to the creation of the Center for Wooden Boats.
 His mission was to make sailing accessible to the public and to teach them sailing through hands of experience.
 Dick died at his home on April 20, 2017.

-Also, a strong advocate for hands-on learning, Colleen had a degree in fine arts and was a talented artist.
-Along with her husband, Colleen was co-founder of the Center for Wooden Boats with a strong passion for maritime history.
-Colleen was also the founder and executive director of the Discovery Modelers Education Center.
-For her impact on the preservation of maritime history, Colleen was awarded the Association of King County Historical Organizations' Board Legacy award in 2019.
-After her husband Dick died in 2017, Colleen continued living in the Wagner Boathouse until her death on January 2, 2020.
-Colleen is remembered for her welcoming spirit and passion for maritime history and preservation.